nextflow-io/website/content/blog/2014/share-nextflow-pipelines-with-github.md

 The `pull` command allows you to download a pipeline from a GitHub repository or to update it if that repository has already been downloaded.
 For example:

-    nextflow pull nextflow-io/pull
+    nextflow pull nextflow-io/examples

 Downloaded pipelines are stored in the folder `$HOME/.nextflow/assets` in your computer.

 #### Clone a pipeline into a folder

 The `clone` command allows you to copy a Nextflow pipeline project to a directory of your choice.
-For example
+For example:

     nextflow clone nextflow-io/hello target-dir